-Andrew feels that restraints and inspiration can actually mix together.
-Sometimes you can be pushing the design to places where it doesn't seem to naturally go, and that's when you find out that your restraints aren't working for you.
-Those restraints can actually be a way of signalling to you whether the building is being properly designed or not.
+Andrew feels that constraints and inspiration can actually mix together.
+Sometimes you can be pushing the design to places where it doesn't seem to naturally go, and that's when you find out that your constraints aren't working for you.
+Those constraints can actually be a way of signalling to you whether the building is being properly designed or not.

 Find out more

 Visit Andrew Michler's website